 Removing the whole vagina (radical vaginectomy)

-Some women also need to have a radical hysterectomy.
-This means the uterus and cervix are removed.
-Your gynaecological oncologist will let you know whether it is also necessary to remove your ovaries and fallopian tubes (salpingo oophorectomy).
-If you have this type of surgery, it will cause menopause.
+Some women also need to have their uterus and cervix removed (total hysterectomy).
+Your gynaecological oncologist will let you know whether it is also necessary to remove your ovaries and fallopian tubes (salpingo-oophorectomy).
+If you are pre-menopausal, the removal of the ovaries will bring on menopause - see ways to manage menopause.

 Recovery after surgery

-The length of your hospital stay and the side effects that you experience will depend on the type of surgery you have.
+The length of your hospital stay and the side effects you experience will depend on the type of surgery you have.
 Most women are in hospital for a few days to a week.
-See what to expect as you recover from surgery.
+Recovery from vaginal surgery is similar to after vulvar surgery.
+In addition, you can expect some light vaginal bleeding, which should stop within two weeks.

 Chemotherapy uses drugs known as cytotoxics to kill or slow the growth of cancer cells.
-It is usually given if the vaginal cancer is advanced or returns after treatment, and may be combined with surgery or radiotherapy.
+It is usually given if the vaginal cancer is advanced or returns after treatment, and may be combined with surgery or radiation therapy.

-The drugs are sometimes given as tablets or, more commonly, by injection into a vein (intravenously).
-You will usually have a number of treatment sessions (a cycle), followed by a break.
+The drugs are usually given by injection into a vein (intravenously) and sometimes as tablets.
+You will usually have several treatment sessions, with rest periods in between.
+Together, the session and rest period are called a cycle.
 Treatment can often be given to you during day visits to a hospital or clinic as an outpatient, but sometimes you may need to stay in hospital for a few nights.

 Side effects of chemotherapy